ibm-cloud-docs/Cloudant/documents/design_documents.md

 #### The `_selector` filter
 {: #the-selector-filter}

-The `_selector` filter accepts only changes for documents that match a specified selector, which is defined by using the same [selector syntax](/docs/Cloudant?topic=Cloudant-query#selector-syntax) used for [`_find`](/apidocs/cloudant#postfind){: external}.
+The `_selector` filter accepts only changes for documents that match a specified selector, which is defined by using the same [selector syntax](/docs/Cloudant?topic=Cloudant-query#selector-syntax) that is used for [`_find`](/apidocs/cloudant#postfind){: external}.

 For more examples that show use of this filter,